 The maximum size of bags permitted into the exhibition space is 40cm x 40cm x 50cm.
 All items and persons entering the Gallery will be subject to a search as part of our conditions of entry.

-Please do not bring large luggage, suitcases, cabin bags, adult and/or child scooters, and other oversized objects to the show.
+Please do not bring large luggage, suitcases, cabin bags, adult and/or child scooters, and other oversized objects to the exhibition.
 Wheeled suitcases, folding bicycles, adult and child scooters cannot be taken into the exhibition, and are not able to be stored within the cloakroom, regardless of their size and/or weight.
 Luggage storage is available at major rail stations, including Victoria Station which is a short tube ride, or a 20-minute walk from the Saatchi Gallery.

 All items deposited in the cloakroom must be collected before leaving the venue, there is no overnight storage.

 All items in the cloakroom are left at owner’s risk.